 “Are you alright?”
 He took a step towards her, and she shifted again, faltering in the process.
-Daniel lightly held her elbow.
+Daniel slipped a hand in through the gap in the door and lightly held her elbow.
 “Look at me, Amelia.
 I’m talking to you.”

-Daniel held her arms, being momentarily taken aback when she winced in pain.
+When she swayed unsteadily, Daniel held her arms, being momentarily taken aback as she winced in pain.
 Frowning, he tried to look at her face, hidden behind a mess of copper hair.
-The hallway was vacant and he took the opportunity to cup her chin and examine her profile.
-Despite the hair and the makeup and the large hood, she could not hide the gash on the forehead or the purple bruise on her cheek or the deep cut down the side of her neck.
+He cupped her chin and examined her profile.
+Despite the hair and the large hood, she could not hide the gash on the forehead or the purple bruise on her cheek or the deep cut down the side of her neck.
 His heart dropped.

 “What happened to you?” he gasped, unable to hide the horror.
 Amelia scrunched her eyes, the shivers growing stronger.

 “You look like a trainwreck,” he exclaimed.
 “You’re going to tell me you fell again?”